 - Vegan tikka masala – this one is technically a British take on Indian food, but it’s still darn tasty.

-- Smoky kefir onion raita – takes just minutes to make.
+- Easy onion raita – takes just minutes to make.

-Dal makhani is a filling dish from the north of India and this delicious lentil curry with lashings of sauce is perfect served with roti or naan bread.
+Dal makhani is a filling lentil and kidney bean curry from the north of India and is perfect served with roti or naan bread.

 I usually serve curries with Indian flatbreads first to tear off and dip in and scoop up the luscious sauce with, and have steamed basmati rice on standby to mix with any leftover sauce.

-You can also add a dollop of plain unsweetened vegan or non-vegan yogurt, or try my gut-healthy kefir onion raita.
-Honestly, this lentil curry is so rich that a bit of bread and/or rice is all you need.
+You can also add a dollop of plain unsweetened vegan or non-vegan yogurt, or serve tasty raita on the side.
+Honestly, it’s so rich that a bit of bread and/or rice is all you need.